Top 5 Online Typo Discovery

 3. Emphasis.
 In any sentence, an acronym is bound to stand out the most.
 Not only does this draw attention to the typo, but it literally creates more problems since the meaning of the acronym itself breaks down when the letters are misarranged (?).
 EPSN: Erroneous Placement Spells Nothing.

 4. Blaring idiocy.
 Look, I wasn't even sure what ESPN stood for before looking it up just now, but my god, it's impossible not to know what letters go in which order.
-It's not like the NAACP or something (I can never remember whether it's N-double-A-C-P or N-C-double-A-P).

-Go stretch your fingers and try again "Joal."
+Go stretch your fingers and try again, “Joal.”
 I've got my eye on you.